 This program is to prepare students for employment in business, industry, and government as environmental health and safety technicians.
-The environmental health and safety technician carries out organizational plans intended to ensure a healthy and safe work and community environment.
+The environmental health and safety technicians intended to ensure a healthy and safe work and community environment.
 Specifically, the technician monitors, records, and reports on the handling, processing, and disposal of materials and products in compliance with local, state, Federal, and organizational standards and trains and advises supervisory and operational personnel in the provision of a safe and healthy environment.